dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 Before you can enroll corporate-owned iOS devices with Apple's Device Enrollment Program (DEP), you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP-participating devices that your corporation owns.
 It also permits Intune to perform enrollment profile uploads to Apple and to assign devices to those profiles.

 > [!NOTE]
-> If your Intune tenant was migrated from the Intune classic console to the Azure portal and you deleted an Apple DEP token from the Intune administration console during the migration period, that the DEP token might have been restored to your Intune account.
+> If you deleted an Apple DEP token from the Intune classic console and then migrated to Azure, the DEP token might be restored.
 You can delete the DEP token again from the Azure portal.

 **Prerequisites**
 - [Apple MDM Push certificate](apple-mdm-push-certificate-get.md)